 I am not sure I can adequately express the importance of a good coffee grinder regardless of whether its manual or electric.
-If you do all the right things up to this point such as buying fresh roasted whole bean coffee from a local roaster (hopefully), it will all go for not if you do not have the right type of grinder so you can get the proper grind for your brewing method..
+If you do all the right things such as buying fresh roasted, whole bean coffee and your favorite coffee brewer, it will all go for not if you do not have the right type of grinder in order to get the proper grind for your favorite coffee brewing method.